-Supplementary Provisions (Partial Revision on October 28, 2021)
+Supplementary Provisions (Partial Revision on September 22, 2022)

-- (1) These By-laws shall come into effect from October 28, 2021 and the provisions of the revised Hiroshima University By-Laws of the Graduate School of Humanities and Social Sciences shall apply from April 1, 2021. - (2) Notwithstanding the provisions of the revised Hiroshima University By-Laws of the Graduate School of Humanities and Social Sciences, the curricula of the Joint International Master's Programme in Sustainable Development (Hiroshima University and University of Graz) then in force shall remain applicable for students who entered the graduate school in AY 2020.
+- (1) These By-laws shall come into effect from October 1, 2022. - (2) Notwithstanding the provisions of the revised Hiroshima University By-Laws of the Graduate School of Humanities and Social Sciences, the curricula of the Joint International Master's Programme in Sustainable Development (Hiroshima University and University of Graz) then in force shall remain applicable for students who entered the graduate school in or before AY 2021.